SHASHWATSINHA024/NLP-based-projects/RAG_vector_database/README.txt

+->Developing a Retrieval-Augmented Generation (RAG) system.
+->Utilizing Faiss for efficient vector database operations.
+->Employing MISTRALAI for embedding generation.
-Engaged in building a RAG (Retrieval-Augmented Generation) framework using Faiss for vector database operations.
-MISTRALAI facilitates embedding creation, and Euclidean similarity is leveraged for querying and retrieving relevant data segments.
+->Using Euclidean similarity for querying and retrieving relevant data chunks